Colin-Majoor/Colin-Majoor.github.io/README.md

 We plotted scatter plots for each of the four natural disaster assessment metrics and the total number of quotations and their total occurrences in the coming week, and calculated their correlation coefficients and p-values.

-From scatter map, Correlation coefficient and p value, We found there's no correlation between the severity of the disaster and the intensity of discussion on the topic of climate change.
+From scatter map, Correlation coefficient and p value, We found there's no direct correlation between the severity of the disaster and the intensity of discussion on the topic of climate change.
-The only slight link to the intensity of discussion on climate change related topics is property damage.
+The only slight link to the intensity of discussion on climate change related topics is property damage. <br>
+This, however, does not exclude severity totally.
+We will see later on that severity is an explanation in extreme cases, by that we mean that extremely violent events **will** induce talks about climate change by their severity.

 The plot and result is following: